HomeBlogComparing Baseline and Annual Audiograms: OSHA Compliance Guide

 Automate Baseline & Annual Audiogram Management

-Soundtrace tracks scheduling deadlines, calculates STS automatically, and flags required follow-up actions.
+Soundtrace tracks scheduling deadlines, calculates STS automatically, and flags required follow-up actions — with 30-year cloud retention and per-audiogram ambient noise validation.

 Schedule a Demo